rackerlabs/support-how-to/content/how-to/rackspace-services-for-aws/rackspace-government-cloud-secure-configuration-baseline/index.md

 ### Image release notes

-- Image was built from an RHEL 7.5 base image utilizing AWS' "EC2 Image Builder".
-Yum/package updates were applied, bringing its version to RHEL 7.9.
-Image should still be updated with the latest packages upon build using the 'sudo yum -y update' command.
+- Rackspace built the image from a Red Hat&reg; Enterprise Linux&reg; (RHEL) 7.5 base image by using the AWS EC2 Image Builder and applied Yum&reg; package updates, bringing its version to RHEL 7.9.
+The image should update with the latest packages when you build by using the `sudo yum -y update` command.
-- The 'ec2-user' account will need to be re-aged during build via User data - 'chage -M -1 -E -1 ec2-user'.
+- You should re-age the **ec2-user** account during the build by using User data:
+  `chage -M -1 -E -1 ec2-user`.
-- The image does not have a separate "/boot" partition.
-The '/boot' directory is located on the '/' directory.
+- The image does not have a separate **/boot** partition.
+The **/boot** directory is in the **/** directory.

 ### Image builder notes

-- The image was STIGGED utilizing the
-  [Red Hat Enterprise Linux 7 STIG for Ansible - Ver 3, Rel 2](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_RHEL_7_V3R2_STIG_Ansible.zip) STIG
+- We made sure the image conformed to Security Technical Implementation Guide (STIG) guidelines by using the [Red Hat Enterprise Linux 7 STIG for Ansible - Ver 3, Rel 2](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_RHEL_7_V3R2_STIG_Ansible.zip) STIG
-- Image is FIPS 140-2 compliant.
+- The mage is FIPS 140-2 compliant.
 - SELinux is enabled.
 - Elastic Network Adapter (ENA) support enabled.